rdpohl/Jetson-Nano-2g-Traffic-Monitor/README.md

 Note: I am using a keyboard, mouse, and monitor to complete this initial step.
 While running the program, however, I will be running the Nano headless.

+#Step Two:\
+Boot the Nano and go through the installation routine for Ubuntu.